ChristianJHP/regression-signals/README.md

-I am building a crypto price prediction system that tries to forecast the next day’s closing price of altcoins using only information available up to today.
+crypto price prediction model that tries to forecast the next day’s closing price of altcoins using only information available up to today.

 For each coin:
 	•	train on 2023 data